 The Dictionnaire d’histoire et de géographie ecclésiastiques Online (DHGE) is an unparalleled source of information for anyone interested in the history of the Church.
 It comprises a vast amount of information: 30 volumes, 70,000 entries and sub-entries, over 50,000 columns by specialists, aimed at an academic readership.
 Every year, about 1000 articles are updated to further enrich the database.
+Click here for a detailed overview of all articles.

 The DHGE has a wide coverage, including all continents and the period spanning Antiquity to the present day.
 The Dictionnaire’s entries are divided into three distinct groups based on whether they deal with people, places or institutions.